mjsull/COVID_pipe/README.md

     │   <read_prefix>_2.fastq.gz
 ```

-n.b. can be run on as many read files as needed, each pair of reads should have it's own folder.
+n.b. can be run on one to as many read files as needed, each pair of reads should have it's own folder.

 will create **pipeline** folder in <sample_folder> with output.